Christopher Morley: Career

 Morley began writing while still in college.
 He edited The Haverfordian and contributed articles to that college publication.
 He provided scripts for and acted in the college's drama program.
 He played on the cricket and soccer teams.

-In Oxford a volume of his poems, The Eighth Sin (1912), was published.
+In Oxford a volume of Morley's poems, The Eighth Sin (1912), was published.
 After graduating from Oxford, Morley began his literary career at Doubleday, working as publicist and publisher's reader.
-In 1917 he got his start as an editor for Ladies' Home Journal (1917–1918), then as a newspaper reporter and newspaper columnist in Philadelphia for the Philadelphia Evening Public Ledger.
+In 1917, he got his start as an editor for Ladies' Home Journal (1917–1918), then as a newspaper reporter and newspaper columnist in Philadelphia for the Philadelphia Evening Public Ledger.

 Morley's first novel, Parnassus on Wheels, appeared in 1917.
 The protagonist, traveling bookseller Roger Mifflin, appeared again in his second novel, The Haunted Bookshop in 1919.

-In 1920 Morley returned to New York City to write a column (The Bowling Green) for the New York Evening Post.
+In 1920, Morley returned to New York City to write a column (The Bowling Green) for the New York Evening Post.

 In 1922, a candid interview was seen nationwide in newspapers, part of a series called Humor's Sober Side: How Humorists Get That Way.
 Other humorists interviewed in the same series included Will Rogers, Dorothy Parker, Don Marquis, Roy K. Moulton, Tom Sims, Tom Daly, and Ring Lardner.

-He was one of the founders and a longtime contributing editor of the Saturday Review of Literature.
+Morley was one of the founders and a longtime contributing editor of the Saturday Review of Literature.
 A highly gregarious man, he was the mainstay of what he dubbed the "Three Hours for Lunch Club".
 Out of enthusiasm for the Sherlock Holmes stories, he helped found the Baker Street Irregulars and wrote the introduction to the standard omnibus edition of The Complete Sherlock Holmes.

 "Kit" wrote prefaces, introductions, or forewords for over fifty books.
 Many of these were posthumously collected as Prefaces without Books.
 A lion of literature, Morley was able in these essays to analyze subtleties within the Sherlock Holmes stories, for example, examining the influences of Doyle's youthful love of Robert Louis Stevenson's writings upon the Holmes stories.
-But Morley goes much farther, analyzing the Holmes stories as if they are historical artifacts.
+But Morley goes much further, analyzing the Holmes stories as if they are historical artifacts.
 For examples, he peruses maps of the British sea coast to try to determine the location of Holmes' retirement bee-keeping, he tries to develop a floor plan for Holmes' Baker Street residence, and he conjectures about Watson's love life.